 A new vendor can be created either manually or automatically by the system when an invoice arrives in the accounts payable, if the vendor on the invoice cannot be matched to an existing vendor.
-From invoices received via the scanning service, the system attempts to identify the name, business ID, and bank account for the new vendor.
+From invoices received via the scanning service, the system attempts to identify the name, business id, and bank account for the new vendor.
 Additionally, for invoices received as e-invoices, address and contact information is also filled in, if mentioned in the material.

 Creating a new vendor

 You can start creating a new vendor from Purchases > Vendors > New vendor.
-It is recommended to enter vendor information as comprehensively as possible.
+Enter the vendor details as comprehensively as possible.

 Identifier: If the vendor is foreign, you can enter the vendor's VAT number or other similar organization identifier in this field.
 The field is visible if the company uses the construction industry reporting procedure.